 She is also a +Acumen Corps Global Community Member and an Executive Advisory Council Member at the Women Economic Forum 2017.

 Chris lives life through a mantra to explore, learn, share, teach, and create change.
-He strives to achieve these touchpoints through a passionate focus on driving social impact in emerging markets through the intersections of entrepreneurship, technology, and creative design.
+He strives to achieve this by driving social impact in emerging markets through the intersections of entrepreneurship, technology, and creative design.

-Chris is based in Berlin after previous stints across the US, Europe, Asia, Africa, and Latin America.
-Prior to changing tracks to work in the developing world, he was with the global management consulting firm Deloitte for more than a decade.
+Chris is based in Berlin and was previously with the global management consulting firm Deloitte for more than a decade.
 He holds a degree in Economics from Carleton College and loves learning and refining language skills; he speaks business-level French, conversational German, and basic Spanish – and is currently learning Akan and Swahili.

 Chris is a Senior Analyst at an Orange County based investment management firm where he works closely with the firm’s portfolio managers to construct and manage customized portfolios for individual institutional clients.
 In addition to his discretionary portfolio responsibilities, he provides strategic advisory services to intuitional clients’ hedge fund and opportunistic portfolios.